Graphlet-AI/graphlet-ai.github.io/01_index.markdown

         </div>
         <div style="margin-top: 2%;"></div>
         <div>
-            Manual blocking and matching for numerous datasets is a cumbrsome and expensive activity.
+            Manual blocking and matching for numerous datasets is a cumbersome and expensive activity.
 Advances in AI - representation learning and an architecture from Google called Grale - make a generic entity resolution (ER) system possible.
 This system is configurable to work across multiple datasets by embedding records using large language models (LLMs) such as GPT-3 or ChatGPT, but tuned specifically for the entity matching task.
         </div>
         <div style="margin-top: 2%;"></div>
         <div>